Clearfacts/cf_developer_docs/source/includes/21_authentication_personal_access_token.html.md

 To create a personal access token, you need to follow these steps:

-1. Log in to the ClearFacts web platform.
+1. Log in to the Clearfacts web platform.
    ![](images/docs/1_login.png)
 2. In the top right corner, click on your profile and select "Integrations".
    ![](images/docs/2_menu.png)